-There is a hair-pin corner on the camp road that we call “Rattlesnake”.
+There is a hair-pin corner on the camp road that we call “Rattlesnake.”
 If it is icy, there is the possibility of launching oneself onto the guardrail or beyond.
 When I was a kid, our progress on this tricky bit of road was sometimes halted by insane teenagers slinging their bodies down this slippery slope on runner sleds.
-It was quite annoying and of course very dangerous, and this was Scruffy’s introduction to camp.
-Yes, before he met Christ he was even crazier than he is now and after I married the man I found out that he was one of those “stupid teenagers” risking life and limb and making us late for church.
+It was quite annoying and of course very dangerous.
+This was Scruffy’s introduction to camp.
+Yes, before he met Christ he was even crazier than he is now and after I married the man, I found out that he was one of those “foolish teenagers” risking life and limb and making us late for church, ha!

 He grew up and ran smack into God at college and moved back home where he was an occasional speaker at AWANA and summer camps.
 Then he started dating me and wanted to earn some money before we got married.
-In a bold plan to earn grand piles of cash working with his brother up on the slope in Alaska, he quit his job and flew up to Ketchikan, and the bottom went out of the oil industry while he was in midair.
-He spent four tortuous months “unemployed in Greenland” or Alaska as it were, until he came home just as our current camp director resigned.
+In a bold plan to earn grand piles of cash working with his brother up on the slope in Alaska, he quit his job and flew up to Ketchikan, AK.
+The bottom went out of the oil industry while he was mid-flight.
+He spent four tortuous months “unemployed in Greenland” or Alaska as it were, wondering if God even had a plan for him at all.
+He came home just as our current camp director resigned.

 The camp board offered him the job…and we were going to turn them down, but promised to pray about it first.

 Scruff wanted the job, he really did.
 But he’d only been a Christian for seven years, had a degree in landscape architecture, had never been to Bible college, he didn’t think he could do the camp justice.
 But he told God that he was willing to try, if that was His will.